Teremanphius/DarkWin10Taskmgr/README.md

 4. Enable and click on compile
 5. Should work, enjoy!

+# Issues
+Of course there will be issues so here
+The modification might cause crashes
+The top menu bar isn't visible (File, Options, View) Opening, File > Run New task Crashes the taskmgr

 # How it looks:
 <img width="1193" height="1158" alt="image" src="https://github.com/user-attachments/assets/f2fa0666-9682-433b-bec5-5c9538e803bd" />